-What kind of requirements?
-We are here to answer this question precisely and provide some definitions and top-notch chatbot UI examples along the way.
-These examples will help you get a sense of what people expect from the chatbot user interface today.
+We are here to answer this question precisely and provide some definitions and best chatbot UI examples along the way.
+These examples will help you get a sense of what people expect from the chatbot design today.

 What is a chatbot UI?